 Probably all the other families will line up against us.
+But,

-But, it's alright.
+CLEMENZA (Cont'd.) it's alright.
 These things have to happen once every ten years or so...gets rid of the bad blood.
 You gotta stop 'em at the beginning.
 Like they shoulda stopped Hitler at Munich, they shoulda never let him get away with that, they were just asking for big trouble...

-INT DAY: DON'S HALL & LIVING ROOM (WINTER 1945)
+36A INT DAY: DON'S HALL & LIVING ROOM (WINTER 1945)